The Master Builder: Translations

 The authoritative translation in the English language for Ibsen remains the 1928 10-volume version of the Complete Works of Henrik Ibsen from Oxford University Press.
 Many other translations of individual plays by Ibsen have appeared since 1928 though none have purported to be a new version of the complete works of Ibsen.

-The Kannada translation is titled Baalura Gudikaara written by B Suresh.
-It was performed by Vijayanagara Bimba in 2018 (Temple Builder of Baaluru).

 Adaptations

-In 1958, BBC produced an adaptation with Donald Wolfit as the master builder.
+In 1958, the BBC produced an adaptation with Donald Wolfit as the master builder.

-The play was performed in 1960 starring E.G. Marshall as Halvard Solness, the master builder, on the American television anthology series The Play of the Week.
+The play was performed in 1960 starring E.G. Marshall as Halvard Solness, the master builder, on the American television anthology series The Play of the Week; David Susskind was the producer.

-In 1988, BBC produced another adaptation with Leo McKern as the master builder.
+In 1988, BBC produced another adaptation with Leo McKern as the master builder and Miranda Richardson as Hilda.

 The 2008 Malayalam-language film Aakasha Gopuram directed by K.P.
 Kumaran is an adaptation of the play starring Mohanlal as the master builder and Nithya Menen as his wife.

 The 2013 film A Master Builder was directed by Jonathan Demme.
 It stars Wallace Shawn, who had translated and adapted it for the stage in collaboration with Andre Gregory.
 This stage adaptation was the basis for the film.

 The German director Michael Klette adapted this story for his movie Solness (2015).

 A two-part adaptation for radio by David Hare from a literal translation by Torkil Heggstad directed by Gary Brown was broadcast on 15 and 22 August 2021 on BBC Radio 4, with David Schofield as Solness, Siobhan Redmond as Aline and Laura Aikman as Hilda.

-The story inspired a play by Lila Raicek, My Master Builder, which premiered in 2025.
+The story inspired a play by Lila Raicek, My Master Builder, which premiered in 2025, and starred Ewan McGregor, Kate Fleetwood, and Elizabeth Debicki.